 The Academic Workforce

 The Employment Status of Instructional Staff Members in Higher Education, Fall 2011 (Data report released April 2014; PDF, 68 p.)
+(Excel files for this report: tables and figures)

 Trends in Instructional Staff Employment, 1975-2011 (.pdf).
 A summary of U.S. Department of Education tabulations, including estimates for fall 2011.
 (Revised April 2013; superceded by the above)